FIT2082/28891422_RESEARCH_NOTEBOOK/week6.md

 ![AC Heating 1](heat_detection_1.PNG)

-This algorithim used to detect this has plenty of heuristics involved.
+The algorithim used to detect this has plenty of heuristics involved.
 Some points are listed below

 * How much offset by degrees should be the setpoint to cut line
 * How many same values should we accept before cutting the portion of the day as heating